ht2390/Final-Project-STRATEGY-EVALUATION/README.md

 The final project for 2022 Python for Machine Learning &amp; Data Science Masterclass

 ## Background
 Congratulations on completing your study on Machine Learning Masterclass!
 This is the final assignment to test your handling skills on Python, Numpy, Pandas, and **Scikit-learn**.
 You will need to implement your previous **marketsimcode** to generate comparing plots for different trading strategies.
-You can start your work based on the template we provide to you or you can just do everything by yourself.
+You can start your work based on the template we provided or you can just do everything by yourself.

 ## Overview
 This final project contains 4 steps of work: